Table of Contents

 TomTom moved testing out of VMs and into Kubernetes, kept their existing frameworks (SOAP UI, JMeter, Selenium), and gave developers a faster feedback loop without rebuilding their CI/CD from scratch.
 As Iakym put it: "You are the only Kubernetes-native testing platform.
 Especially with testing workflows.
 That's what I love."

 Testkube runs tests as native Kubernetes jobs, supports any framework, and gives developers instant feedback where their code actually lives.
-Explore the architecture, start a Testkube trial, or trigger your first test from your CI/CD pipeline.

 About Testkube

-Testkube is a cloud-native continuous testing platform for Kubernetes.
-It runs tests directly in your clusters, works with any CI/CD system, and supports every testing tool your team uses.
+Testkube is the open testing platform for AI-driven engineering teams.
+It runs tests directly in your Kubernetes clusters, works with any CI/CD system, and supports every testing tool your team uses.
 By removing CI/CD bottlenecks, Testkube helps teams ship faster with confidence.

-Explore the sandbox to see Testkube in action.
+Get Started with a trial to see Testkube in action.